osisoft/AVEVA-Adapter-RDBMS-Docs/README.md

 # PI-Adapter-for-RDBMS-Docs

-PI Adapter for RDBMS is a data-collection component that transfers time-series data from source devices to OMF (OSIsoft Message Format) endpoints in OSIsoft Cloud Services or PI Servers.
+PI Adapter for RDBMS is a data-collection component that transfers time-series data from source devices to OMF (OSIsoft Message Format) endpoints in AVEVA Data Hub or PI Servers.

 This repository contains the documentation for PI Adapter for RDBMS.